Sadr al-Din al-Qunawi: Mystical vs. philosophical knowledge

-After visiting the grave of Ibn 'Arabī a spell after his teacher and father-in-law had died, Qūnavī described a mystical experience he had about his teacher, Ibn 'Arabī, thus:I walked one summery day through an empty stretch in the Taurus.
+After visiting the grave of Ibn 'Arabī after his teacher and father-in-law had died, Qūnavī described a mystical experience he had about his teacher, Ibn 'Arabī:I walked one summery day through an empty stretch in the Taurus.
 An easterly wind was stirring the blossoms.
 I gazed at them and reflected upon God's power, might and majesty (exalted be He).
 The love of the Merciful [God] filled me with such ardent passion that I labored to part with created things.
 Then, the spirit of Shaykh Ibn 'Arabī was personified to me in the most splendid form, as if he were a pure light.
 He called out [to me], “O ye who are perplexed, behold me!
 If God sublime and transcendent hath shown Himself to me in a flash of manifestation from the noble elevation of the essence, absent hast thou been from me therein by a mere glance of an eye.”
 I agreed at once and, as if he had been standing there [bodily] before my eyes, the Shaykh al-Akbar [i.e., Ibn Arabī] greeted me with the salutations of reunion after a parting and embraced me affectionately, saying: “Praise be to God who the veil hath lifted and who bringeth those dear unto each other into reunion.
 No goal, effort or salvation hath been disaffirmed".His recollection of this dream seems to indicate not just continuing deference to his teacher, but also what he saw as the practical end of reason.
-Though a different intellectual breed than his deceased mentor, Qūnavī too was a practising mystic, not just a thinker and teacher.
-In other words, he was a mystic who excelled in formal sciences like ḥadīth studies, Qurānic exegesis (tafsīr), dialectical theology (kalām), jurisprudence (fiqh), and philosophical sciences; and he corresponded with contemporaries like Nāsīr al-Dīn Ṭūsī, whose mathematical and astronomical discoveries have become integral to the science we know today.
+While more scientific than his mentor, Qūnavī too was a practising mystic, not just a thinker and teacher.
+Regardless of his background in the mystical, he excelled in formal sciences like ḥadīth studies, Qurānic exegesis (tafsīr), dialectical theology (kalām), jurisprudence (fiqh), and philosophical sciences.
+He also corresponded with contemporaries like Nāsīr al-Dīn Ṭūsī, whose mathematical and astronomical discoveries have played a significant role in furthering their respective fields.

-Qūnavī's significance arises from his firm place in Islam's "post-Avicennan" (or, more precisely, post-Falsafah) period, of which Latin European Scholastics (themselves struggling with the problematics posed by Avicenna) were likely oblivious.
-And yet, the intellectual current to which he belonged provided the context for, among other developments, the development of systematic reason and the elaborate philosophical tradition that emerged in Iran, including the prodigal Sadr al-Din Shirazi, also called Mulla Sadra.
+Qūnavī's significance primarily arises from his firm place in Islam's "post-Avicennan" (or, more precisely, post-Falsafah) period.
+The intellectual current to which he belonged to (which notably included Sadr al-Din Shirazi, also called Mulla Sadra) was an important factor for the development of philosophy in Iran.